 Before joining Annenberg, Jaber worked as the communications coordinator for the KIP Project, which sought to push for the production and dissemination of knowledge around gender and sexuality in Lebanon.
 She has also worked in the journalism and editorial fields in Lebanon, the US, and Austria, writing for newspapers and seminar programs.

-Heather Jaber is a doctoral student at the Annenberg School for Communication and a fellow at the Center for Advanced Research in Global Communication.
+Heather Jaber is a doctoral candidate at the Annenberg School for Communication and a fellow at the Center for Advanced Research in Global Communication.